 Given the frequent changes in employment case law and legislation the barristers regularly provide in-house and other training events to solicitors and other organisations, including mock Employment Tribunals attracting Solicitors Regulation Authority (SRA) CPD accreditation.

-Barristers in the employment law group are consistently mentioned in the Legal 500 and Chambers UK directories.
+Barristers in the employment law group are consistently mentioned in the Legal 500 and Chambers & Partners directories.